-A student who has legally changed his/her name must provide appropriate documentation to substantiate the change.
+A student who has legally changed their name must provide appropriate documentation to substantiate the change.
 This documentation is to be submitted to the Registrar's Office.
 All transcripts are issued under the student's legal name as recorded in the Registrar's Office.
-Students should insure their current mailing address is on file at all times to avoid not receiving financial information and any other important notices.
+Students should ensure their current mailing address is on file at all times to receive all important information and notices.
 Students should log in to their AggieAccess account to update address information.